 - The Slate Selection Commission shall be appointed by the President with approval of the National Board of Directors.

-- There shall be five members selected from the following four groups:
+- There shall be five members:

 - The President-Elect is an ex-officio and non-voting member.

 - The chair of the Slate Selection Commission shall be appointed by the President.